urieltan/tp/docs/DeveloperGuide.md

     * 3a1.
 Lifebook shows an error message.

       Use case resumes at step 2.

+* 3b.
+The given action does not exist.

+    * 3b1.
+Lifebook shows an error message.

+     Use case resumes at step 2.

 **Use case: Filter items due on a specific date/time**